IBM/deepview/README.md

                         Name of the file in which the debug tool output will be stored.
 ```

 ## Examples
 A few examples demonstrating the use of unsupported_op and layer_debugging modes are shown below.
 A detailed list of models tested with DeepView can be found under [examples](./examples).

+<span style="color: red; font-weight: bold;">NOTE: To run the following examples, make sure that you are in the top level directory of the deepview, e.g if you have deepview is in `/tmp`, then `cd /tmp/deepview`</span>

 ### unsupported_op mode